 Because Davis was quick and efficient, Feldstein and Kurtzman could always depend on him, making him the most versatile artist of the EC crew.
-Davis worked for all the EC horror and suspence comic books, including The Vault of Horror, Tales from the Crypt, Haunt of Fear, Crime SuspenStories, Shock SuspenStories, and Incredible Science Fiction.
-When most of the EC titles folded in 1955 due to the Comics Code, Davis continued to work for the company's funny titles MAD and Panic.
-He remained a contributor to Mad Magazine for decades to come, and became especially noted for his spoofs of films like 'High Noon', 'Raiders of the Lost Ark', 'Gone With The Wind', and 'M.A.S.H.'.
+Davis worked for all the EC horror and suspense comic books, including The Vault of Horror, Tales from the Crypt, Haunt of Fear, Crime SuspenStories, Shock SuspenStories, and Incredible Science Fiction.
+He loved horror B-movies and felt completely at ease designing monsters and witches.
+He was a master in drawing grotesque people, whose heads and limbs always seem a bit out of proportion with the rest of their body.
+This made Davis, when most of the EC titles folded in 1955 due to the Comics Code, a perfect addition to the company's more humorous magazines MAD and Panic.
+In the very first issue of Mad (1952), Davis already parodied EC's own horror comics.
+By the time the next issue came out his artwork graced the cover.

-Davis additionally did some comics work for Atlas Comics (1958-1963), as well as the men's magazine Playboy, for which he worked on 'Little Annie Fanny' stories.
-But by this time, he mainly focused on illustrating bubble gum cards, movie posters and display advertising.
-Among his most notable movie posters are those for 'Bananas' (1971), 'The Long Goodbye' (1973), 'American Graffiti' (1973) and 'It's a Mad, Mad, Mad, Mad World' (1963).
-He also worked as an illustrator for magazines like Cracked, Loco, Crazy and Panic.
+In 1957 Davis left MAD to support his colleague Harvey Kurtzman in his attempts to launch similar satirical magazines, such as Trump, Humbug and Help.
+He additionally did some comics work for Atlas Comics (1958-1963), as well as the men's magazine Playboy, for which he worked on 'Little Annie Fanny' stories.
+He also worked as an illustrator for magazines like Cracked, Loco and Crazy.

-He did covers and illustrations for TV Guide and Esquire and cooperated with Harvey Kurtzman on several works for Trump, Humbug and Help!.
+Davis was also requested to do covers and illustrations for TV Guide, Time and Esquire and provided character designs for the animation company Rankin-Bass, particularly the cult film 'Mad Monster Party' (1967) - which was scripted by Harvey Kurtzman - as well as the TV cartoon series 'The King Kong Show' (1966-1969), 'The Jackson Five' (1970-1971) and 'Coneheads' (1981).
 Davis continued to do some comics in the horror genre for the magazines of Warren Publishing in the 1970s.
-In 2000, the National Cartoonists' Society gave him the Rueben Award for Best Cartoonist of the Year.
-On 16 December 2014, at the age of 90, Jack Davis announced his retirement from drawing, because he "couldn't meet his own standards anymore".
+The National Cartoonists' Society gave him both the Milton Caniff Lifetime Achievement Award in 1996, as well as the Reuben Award for Best Cartoonist of the Year in 2000.
+On 16 December 2014, at the age of 90, Jack Davis announced his retirement from drawing, because he 'couldn't meet his own standards anymore'.
 Davis died on 27 July 2016 in Athens, Georgia, at the age of 91.